Explore Holyhead

 Frequently asked questions

-The ferry to Ireland (the main Dublin route), South Stack lighthouse (one of Wales's most dramatic), Holyhead Mountain (the highest point on Anglesey), and the main port town of Anglesey Roam surfaces the hidden gems that make Holyhead worth exploring.
+Holyhead is a place in Anglesey known for the ferry to Ireland (the main Dublin route), South Stack lighthouse (one of Wales's most dramatic), Holyhead Mountain (the highest point on Anglesey), and the main port town of Anglesey.
+Holyhead has been the main embarkation point for Ireland since Roman times — the road from London to Holyhead (now the A5, built by Telford) was one of the great engineering projects of the early 19th century.
+The population is around 13,500.

-Yes — Roam is live in Holyhead and across Anglesey.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Holyhead and across Anglesey.
+It is available on iOS and Android.